 - Check your block upon arrival to make sure there are no tears or signs of mold from shipping.
 If the block has broken into pieces during shipping, gently press the block together and let sit 3-5 days undisturbed before moving to step 2.

 - Slice a 1-2″ slit into the bag or a 1″ “X” into the side of the block.
 Be careful not to cut into the block itself and just cut the plastic.
+If there are trapped mushroom ‘pins’ under the plastic, consider making the cut so they can grow out.

 - Fold down the top of the bag and deflate the block, tape the top down so that there is minimal room between the block and plastic except where the cut was made.